 Some vacuums don’t do a good job cleaning hard floors, so if your home has a lot of hardwood or tile, you’ll want a powerful cordless stick vacuum like the Dyson Cyclone V10 Absolute.
 With more power and a bigger dust bin, this vacuum will be your new favorite tool when it comes to cleaning hard floors.

 The Dyson V10 Absolute can run for up to 60 minutes per charge, depending on what setting you’re using.
 It comes with a special soft roller cleaning head that won't scratch the finish on hard floors, and it's engineered to pick up both large debris and fine dust particles.
 Choose from three power modes, depending on what type of mess you’re tackling and how big it is.
 Although it's overall quieter than corded vacuums, it will be slightly noisier on higher-power settings.
 Plus, it boasts whole-machine filtration system that traps small debris to keep your air cleaner.

 This vacuum's voltage ranges from 110 to 220 and it can transform into a handheld for smaller jobs, and it includes the standard drop-in, wall-mounted dock that comes with most Dyson stick vacuums.
 Thanks to its ability to pick up dirt, dust, and hair off hardwood, tile, and laminate floors, this stick vacuum is comparable to a full-size corded model.

 Best Multi-Surface: Shark Navigator Freestyle Upright Stick Cordless Bagless Vacuum

 You can clean both carpets and hard floors with the Shark Navigator Freestyle Cordless Stick Vacuum Cleaner.
 This highly rated model has an extra-large dust cup, is easy to move around, and works especially well for pet hair!

-This vacuum's biggest advantage is that it can be used on different types of flooring.
+This 14-volt vacuum's biggest advantage is that it can be used on different types of flooring.
 It has a two-speed brush roll that you can adjust, and the bristles on the brush roll are soft so they won't scratch shiny hardwood floors.
 The powerful suction system, which runs at volume levels ranging from 58 to 82 decibels, will capture dirt, dust, hair, and more.
 When you're done cleaning, it charges in roughly four hours.